Skip to content

 Interaction API

 The Interaction package provides the core framework for managing model-environment interactions.
-It implements the semantic concept of "interaction" - the dynamic exchange between models and their environment.
+It implements the semantic concept of "interaction" - the dynamic exchange between models and their environment using the new Stimulus-driven architecture.

 Overview